 North Georgia Candy Roaster – Cucurbia Maxima

 Rare heirloom variety.
-Originally cultivated by the Cherokee Indians in the Appalachian Mountains of the south eastern portion of the United States.
+Originally cultivated by the Cherokee Indians in the Appalachian Mountains of the southeastern portion of the United States.
 It is still most often grown in parts of northern Georgia, North Carolina, and Tennessee.
 Like many of the winter squashes enjoyed in America, this one continues to be cultivated because of seeds provided by Native Americans.
-The North Georgia Squash is part of a group of candy roaster squash that were all cultivated by the Cherokee and vary in shape from oblong to round.
+The North Georgia Candy Roaster Squash is part of a group of candy roaster squashes that were all cultivated by the Cherokee and vary in shape from oblong to round.

 Smooth and sweet.
 Becomes sweeter with time.

 Substitute in recipes that use winter squash or sweet potato.
-This squash can be fried, baked and roasted.
-Make into a puree and use like pureed pumpkin in breads, pies, or pasta dishes.
-It’s also a delicious addition to soups, stews or casseroles.
+This squash can be fried, baked, or roasted.
+Make into a purée and use like you would puréed pumpkin in breads, pies, or pasta dishes.
+It’s also a delicious addition to soups, stews, or casseroles.
 Pairs well with flavors like chipotle, chili, cinnamon, nutmeg, and curry.

 To Prep For Cooking: